-Now that you’ve explored some of the Mauna Lani Point site, you’re ready to start planning your trip to the Hawaii Island.
+Now that you’ve explored what we have to offer, you’re ready to start planning your trip to the Hawaii Island.
 We’ve answered some basic questions below to make your Big Island travel easy and enjoyable.

 Q. What is the time difference from the continental US?